Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: Introduction

-In this paper, we wish to compute the scattering of a massive spin-2 Fierz-Pauli field~\cite{Fierz Pauli original, Dvali:2006az, deRham:2010gu, deRham:2010ik, Folkerts:2013mra, Koenigstein_2016, Jalali:2020dfj, Gill:2023kyz, Farolfi:2025knq} with various other spin fields, and compute the two-body gravitational potential from the non-relativistic limit of the 2-2 scattering amplitude.
-We will take the gravity to be Einstein's general relativity, with the usual massless spin-2 graviton.
+In this paper, we wish to compute the scattering of a massive spin-2 Fierz-Pauli field~\cite{Fierz Pauli original, Bekenstein:1972ky, Dvali:2006az, deRham:2010gu, deRham:2010ik, Folkerts:2013mra, Koenigstein_2016, Jalali:2020dfj, Gill:2023kyz, Farolfi:2025knq} with various other spin fields, and compute the two-body gravitational potential from the non-relativistic limit of the 2-2 scattering amplitude.
+We will take the gravity to be Einstein's general relativity, with the usual massless spin-2 graviton as its quanta.
 In other words, the gravity will {\it not} be taken to be massive here.
-The massive spin-2 field will be taken as a test quantum field minimally and covariantly coupled to Einstein's gravity.
-We refer our reader to~\cite{Dvali:2006az} for a treatment of a black hole as a massive spin-2 condensate.
+The massive spin-2 field will be taken as a test field minimally and covariantly coupled to Einstein's gravity.
+The present analysis should be interpreted as probing a spin-2 field as a massive particle, analogous to the Proca (massive spin-1) field.
+In other words, along with the usual graviton, we are considering another spin-2 field here as an independent quantum field.
+The chief physical motivation behind such a study is to understand the perturbative quantum gravity effect in the presence of a massive higher spin field theory.
+Indeed, such consideration of a massive spin-2 meson field is not new, and can be seen in earlier references, e.g.~\cite{Bekenstein:1972ky} in the context of black hole no hair theorems.
+See also~\cite{Dvali:2006az} for a treatment of a black hole as a massive spin-2 condensate.
 It was argued in~\cite{Folkerts:2013mra} that any massive spin-2 field theory cannot be unique.
 In~\cite{Jalali:2020dfj}, the Hamiltonian structure of the Pauli-Fierz theory can be seen in curved spacetimes.
 Graviton-photon production in the presence of a massive spin-2 field can be seen in~\cite{Gill:2023kyz}.
-Finally, we also refer our reader to e.g.~\cite{vanDam:1970vg, Zakharov, Nicolis, deRham:2014zqa, Gambuti:2021meo, Tachinami:2024iqg} and references therein, for various aspects of massive gravity theory.
+Finally, we also refer our reader to e.g.~\cite{vanDam:1970vg, Zakharov, Nicolis, deRham:2014zqa, Gambuti:2021meo, Tachinami:2024iqg} and references therein for various aspects of massive gravity theory.